Optical Integration of Cryogenic Quantum Technologies

 Deadline for abstracts (<1000 characters) and registration for speakers: February 28

-We accept registrations without the chance to give a talk until March 31 unless all seats are filled before then.
+We accept registrations without the chance to give a talk until March 31.
 There are 50 places in total.